julzaza/wildwitchherbs/_posts/2025-12-09-plants-witches-avoid-folklore.md

 These general rules appear across Old Europe:

 ### 1. Plants of the Dead Stay With the Dead
-Yew, willow, asphodel — and **rosemary when grown for the dead, not the living**.
+Yew, willow, asphodel, and **rosemary when grown for the dead, not the living**.

-Rosemary itself was not avoided — but its **placement defined its role**.
+Rosemary itself was not avoided, but its **placement defined its role**.
 At the front door, it guarded the living.
 On graves, it belonged to memory and the dead.